charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - *And the worst thing is – a lot of us are shockingly okay with it!
 Okay, look at this absolutely insane comment I saw under the Ashes of Creation Alpha 2 announcement.*
 - *I’m gonna try and read it without laughing.*
 - *READ COMMENT.*
 - *Okay, can somebody tell me what’s going on here?
 No, no no, really, what is this?
 Someone please tell me what the hell this is because who even thinks like this?
-We are so fucked as a community man.
-I mean this is so insane I’m in disbelief.
+Excuse my language but holy shit man we are so fucked as a community.
+I mean this is so insane I’m in genuine disbelief.
 There’s bootlicking and then there’s whatever the hell this is.*
-- *but **this** is where we are.
-We’re so far gone we’re paying developers money to do their job and jumping up and down to do it like monkeys for a banana like what are we doing man?
+- *but thing is that **this** is where we are.
+We’re so far gone we’re paying developers money to do their job and jumping up and down to do it like monkeys for a banana.
 - *It’s so bad, in fact, that truth be told, I personally don’t know if we can ever go back.*
 - This isn’t a problem is most other genres either.
 Can you imagine the backlash if Valorant made it so that you had to pay real money to use a specific gun?
 Or if Elden Ring sold its best weapons for real money or in a battle pass?
 - Of course, not, because players of many others genres still have reasonable standards.